DokuSan00/Grab-Tab-Title/README.md

 ## Author notes:
 It is **sh\*\*ty**.
-Personally, I think the application uses too much comparison function, and I don't like it.
+Personally, I think the application uses too much string comparison function, and I don't like it.
 Maybe I'm too harsh, but I think it could be better.
 So, overall, it is **sh\*\*ty** as stated.